cpliakas/cliutil/README.md

 ### Leveled Logger with Context

 A simple, leveled logger with log tags derived from context.
+The defaults are inspired by the [best practices](https://dev.splunk.com/enterprise/docs/developapps/logging/loggingbestpractices/) suggested by Splunk.

 ```go
 func main() {